Beyond one-loop calculation: Higher-order effects on Gross-Neveu-Yukawa tensorial criticality: Two-loop RG flow equations

 We compute the two-loop values of the critical exponents next.
 The expressions in terms of $\alpha_{g}$ and $\lambda_{1,2}$ for the anomalous dimensions of fermions and bosons, $\gamma_{\psi}$ and $\gamma_{\phi}$ , and the inverse correlation length exponent $\nu^{-1}$ are given by \begin{widetext}

-\end{widetext} By substituting the fixed-point value into the above expression, the corresponding actual critical exponents can be obtained.
+\end{widetext} By substituting the fixed-point values into the above expressions the corresponding actual critical exponents can be obtained.
 For given $N$, the critical exponents in terms of $x=N_{f}-N_{f,c2}$ with $\epsilon=1$ are presented in Fig.~\ref{fig:crit_exp}.
 Furthermore, we can consider the mass gap ratio,

 for even $N$, and

 for odd $N$.
 In the odd $N$ case, there are two $m_{\psi}^{2}$ values and we choose larger one for the mass gap ratio.
 Substituting the fixed-point value into the above expression yields the results for the mass gap ratio.
 We present the mass gap ratio with even $N$ in Fig.~\ref{fig:crit_exp_d}.